Clan MacLeod: 18th century and Jacobite risings

 The MacLeods having supported the Jacobite rising of 1715, General Wade's report on the Highlands in 1724, estimated the clan strength at 1,000 men.

 During the Jacobite rising of 1745 the chief of the Clan MacLeod, Norman MacLeod of Dunvegan, did not support the Jacobites and instead raised several Independent Highland Companies in support of the Government forces.
 The chief led 500 men of the MacLeod Independent Highland Companies in support of the Government at the Battle of Inverurie, on 23 December 1745, where they were defeated.

 The Macleods of Raasay, a branch of the MacLeods of Lewis, fought at the Battle of Culloden as part of the Glengarry Regiment, in retribution, the MacLeods of Dunvegan, under their chief, Norman MacLeod, burned and pillaged the Island of Raasay, harassing its inhabitants for many weeks in the late summer of 1746.
 As a result, Norman MacLeod became known as "The Wicked Man".
 In 1745, MacLeod of Dunvegan was said to have been able to "bring out" 700 men.

 19th, 20th and 21st centuries

 The eldest son of Norman MacLeod of MacLeod (1812–1895), Norman Magnus (1839–1929), succeeded as the 26th chief.
 The 26th chief died without male issue.
 Norman MacLeod of MacLeod's second eldest son, Torquil Olave (1841–1857) had earlier died without issue as well.
 Norman Magnus MacLeod of MacLeod was, therefore, succeeded by Norman MacLeod of MacLeod's third son, Sir Reginald MacLeod of MacLeod (1847–1935), as the 27th chief of Clan MacLeod.
 Sir Reginald MacLeod of MacLeod had no sons, but two daughters.
-Dame Flora MacLeod succeeded her father and was followed by her grandson John MacLeod.
+Dame Flora MacLeod succeeded her father and was followed by her grandson John Wolrige Gordon MacLeod.
 In 2007, Hugh Magnus MacLeod became the 30th Chief of the Clan MacLeod.
 For the following events see Chiefs of Clan MacLeod.